typesense/typesense-docsearch-scraper/README.md

 You'd typically setup this scraper to run on your documentation site, and then use [typesense-docsearch.js](https://github.com/typesense/typesense-docsearch.js) to add a search bar to your site.

+#### What is Typesense?

+If you're new to Typesense, it is an **open source** search engine that is simple to use, run and scale, with clean APIs and documentation.

+Think of it as an open source alternative to Algolia and an easier-to-use, batteries-included alternative to ElasticSearch.
+Get a quick overview from [this guide](https://typesense.org/guide/).

 ## Usage

 #### Step 1: Create a DocSearch Config File